 If you are going to take the plunge and buy a lifestyle business, think carefully about where you really want to be.
 Some businesses are location dependent, whereas others can be operated over the internet or maybe from a regional HQ.
 Factor this into your search.
 If it’s your dream to run a yurt camp in Devon, confine your search to that specific area.

 You’ll obviously need to make a profit from your lifestyle business in order to live the dream.
 Some people make amazing financial gains that give them the best of both worlds, while others just tick along.
 Most go down this route to make gains in other areas of their lives – spending more time with family, enjoying shorter working hours and doing something they love and believe in.
 So you’ll need to decide what you truly need and what you can live without – especially in the early days.
 Will you be gutted if you can’t have a new car every couple of years or have to forego your fortnight in Florida?

 When you first start up or take over your new business, you’ll probably need to outsource some of the work – especially if you need to create a website or ecommerce portal.
 Make sure you retain control of as many processes as you can – even if this just means understanding how things work so you can get involved as and when you need to.
 If you’re selling products or services, don’t rely too heavily on a single route to market as you can’t know what will happen in the future.
 The more self-sufficient you can be, the more control you’ll have over your own destiny.

-Running your own lifestyle business puts you in the driving seat and allows you to create a lifestyle and work life based on quality of life and your own interests.
+Running your own lifestyle business puts you in the driving seat and allows you to create a lifestyle and work-life based on the quality of life and your own interests.
 It also offers you the opportunity to use the skills, expertise and knowledge you have to build a business to be proud of.